H-Y-H-Y-H/CML_Assignment0/machine_learning/README.md

 ### Report Quality:
 The clarity and completeness of your report, including detailed explanations of your neural network design, training process, and testing results.

+Hint:
-Hint: Do not treat this test as a simple supervised learning task.
+1. Do not treat this test as a simple supervised learning task.
 A good machine learning algorithm designer should also have a good intuition of the data and an ability to extract critical information from the raw dataset.

+2. If you visualizing the dataset or use correlation analysis, you can easily find out that the x, y values of the input are not necessary.
+You can get rid of these two numbers when you feed the input into the model.

+3. Use Transformer architecture